 Businesses across the country have been relying on furloughs, sick leave, and working from home during the spread of COVID-19.
 As businesses step into uncharted waters, employees are facing new legal challenges with their employment rights.
-Our Monterey County employment law attorneys have put together examples of discrimination that’s occurring in the workplace due to COVID-19.
+Our Monterey County employment law attorneys have put together examples of discrimination occurring in the workplace due to COVID-19.

-Discrimination In the Workplace
+Discrimination in the Workplace During the COVID-19 Pandemic

 As employers take additional health and safety precautions during the pandemic, it is important for there to be a balance between caution and discrimination.
 Companies must follow workplace anti-discrimination laws, especially when asking workers for personal information during these times.
 HR professionals should be aware of the Equal Employment Opportunity Commission (EEOC) updates on coronavirus-related rules and resources to prevent discriminatory issues.